Official Website of the Republic of Belarus

 The current maternity leave entitlement in Belarus is:

-• 126 days’ paid maternity leave (140 if there are medical complications)
+• 126 days’ paid maternity leave (140 if there are medical complications or if two and more kids are born),

-• 3 years’ unpaid maternity leave during which time your job must be kept open
+• 3 years’ unpaid maternity leave during which time the job position must be kept open (the mother can resume work earlier if she wants to),

-• if you have another child during these 3 years, your maternity leave entitlement starts again
+• if another child is born during these 3 years, the maternity leave entitlement starts again.

 Special laws for foreign employees